-Prior to joining CEA, Michael worked for an environmental and economic consulting firm on the damage assessment of the Deepwater Horizon oil spill and other projects.
-He has also conducted research related to offshore oil development in the Arctic Ocean, sustainable forestry practices in New England, and land use practices in Namibia.

 Michael earned his bachelor’s degree with honors from Dartmouth College in Environmental Studies and Public Policy.
+While there, he conducted research related to offshore oil development in the Arctic Ocean, sustainable forestry practices in New England, and land use practices in Namibia.

 In his spare time, Michael enjoys backpacking; in 2016, he hiked the full Appalachian Trail.